-Yes, both versions of it might work, especially for two categories of people: people who have a lot to lose and have been eating the standard American diet up to now, i.e. are just starting out with keto, or people who are already at their goal weight and wish to maintain.
+Yes, both versions of it might work, especially for two categories of people: people who have a lot to lose and have been eating the standard American diet up to now.
+It may also work for people who are just starting out with keto, or people who are already at their goal weight and wish to maintain it.

 Let’s see why.

 People who are very overweight or obese and are just starting out will benefit from cutting out high-carb processed foods either way – being strict or being more relaxed in their approach.